Xestia dolosa

-Xestia dolosa, known by the names greater black-letter dart, woodland spotted cutworm and spotted cutworm is a moth of the family Noctuidae (Note that the common name spotted cutworm is also used for larvae of Xestia c-nigrum).
-It is found from New Brunswick and Prince Edward Island to Florida west to Texas, north to North Dakota and Manitoba.
+Xestia dolosa, known by the names greater black-letter dart, woodland spotted cutworm and spotted cutworm, is a moth of the family Noctuidae.
+(The common name spotted cutworm is also used for larvae of Xestia c-nigrum.)
+It is found in North America from the Canadian provinces of New Brunswick and Prince Edward Island to Florida, west to Texas, and north to North Dakota and Manitoba.

-This wingspan is about 40 mm.
+The wingspan is about 40 mm.
 The moth flies from May to October in two generations in the South and from July to August in one generation in the North.

-The larva feeds on various crop plants, including barley, clovers, corn, tobacco as well as apple and maples.
+The larva feeds on various crop plants, including barley, clovers, corn, and tobacco, as well as apples and maples.